manovDev/Grizzly-Savage-Softuni/README.md

 ### Tools Required

-All tools required go here.
-You would require the following tools to develop and run the project:
+You would require the following tools to run the project:

 * A text editor or an IDE (like Visual Studio Code)